<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 How to Identify Red Flags in Military Rentals

-Whether you're moving to a new base or looking for a place near your current duty station, exercise caution when browsing military rentals and homes for rent.
+Whether moving to a new base or looking for a place near your current duty station, exercise caution when browsing military rentals and homes for rent.
 Keep an eye out for these rental red flags when you look for a place to live.

-1. Unrealistic Rental Prices
+Rental Red Flag #1: Unrealistic Rental Prices

 One of the most common red flags in any rental market is an unusually low or high asking price.
 If the listing price is significantly lower than similar properties in the area, it's worth investigating.
-While it may seem like a great deal, this could be a sign of hidden issues such as property damage or a high crime rate in the area.
+While it may seem like a great deal, it could be a sign of hidden issues such as property damage or a high crime rate in the area.

-2. No Photos or Only Stock Photos in the Listing
+Rental Red Flag #2: No Photos or Only Stock Photos in the Listing

-3. No Detailed Lease Terms
+Rental Red Flag #3: No Detailed Lease Terms

 Be cautious of listings that don’t provide clear lease terms or have unusually rigid conditions.
-A legitimate rental listing will clearly outline the lease duration, whether the property allows for early termination, and what penalties (if any) are associated with breaking the lease.
+A legitimate rental listing will clearly outline the lease duration, whether the property allows early termination, and what penalties (if any) are associated with breaking the lease.

 A landlord's unwillingness to discuss or document these terms should raise concerns.
 A trustworthy property manager will understand the unique nature of military life and be willing to work with tenants who may face unexpected changes.